Vanessa Hudgens Puts On A Fiery Display In Corset-Style Red Dress With Thigh-High Slit

 Vanessa Hudgens took to Instagram to update fans with a number of new snapshots of herself.
-The actress is no stranger to wowing her followers with her drop-dead-gorgeous pics and didn’t disappoint with her most recent upload.
+The entertainer is no stranger to wowing her followers with her drop-dead-gorgeous pics and didn’t disappoint with her most recent upload.

 The “Come Back to Me” songstress stunned in a fiery red dress that had a corset-style bodice.
 The bottom half fell to the floor and featured a thigh-high slit.
 The garment that displayed her decolletage and her right leg appeared to be made out of satin material.
 Hudgens paired the look with heels that showcased her feet and rocked long black gloves.
 She styled her dark hair up but left her fringe down in front of her face.